-With the help of advanced deep learning solutions you can fully automate complete angiogenic assays workflows and obtain quantitative data on vascular formation processes and markers.
+With the help of advanced deep learning solutions you can fully automate complete angiogenic analysis workflows and obtain quantitative data on vascular formation processes and markers.

 Such software products largely increase throughput and reproducibility in angiogenesis image analysis.
-Below we provide an overview of five IKOSA image analysis solutions that will help you obtain the optimal results while conducting the angiogenic assay of your choice.
-Each of these image analysis applications relies on a powerful deep learning algorithm that is able to vastly and reliably process huge amounts of image data.
+Below, we provide an overview of five IKOSA image analysis solutions, which will help you obtain the optimal results while conducting the angiogenic assay of your choice.
+Each of these image analysis applications relies on a powerful deep learning algorithm that is able to quickly and reliably process huge amounts of image data.

-The chorioallantoic membrane (CAM) method is widely used in ex ovo research to quantify neovascularization.
-Moreover, the CAM Assay is applied in in vivo cancer research for the quantitative analysis of the angiogenic and anti-angiogenic processes.
+The Chorioallantoic Membrane (CAM) method is widely used in ex ovo research to quantify neovascularization and to study vascular growth patterns in the membrane lining developed around a chicken embryo on the inner surface of an eggshell.
+Moreover, the CAM Assay is applied to in vivo cancer and wound healing research for the quantitative analysis of the angiogenic and anti-angiogenic processes.